 Perhaps that’s because it’s not natural to put a laced-up casing around the

-that all work together in our amazing, capable feet.
+And they all work together on our amazing, capable feet.

-The sensory input to our feet, from heel to toes, impacts not just how the entire body moves, but also how our brains work!
+The sensory input to our feet, from heel to toe, impacts not just how the entire body moves, but also how our brains work!

 And โsturdyโ sole – which really means a thick, rigid sole – blunts a lot of that.